jmatsu/splitter/README.md

 <img src="examples/execution-image.gif" width="500" >

+## Install

+Download the latest binary from GitHub Release.

 ## Configuration-based deployment

 splitter allows you to manage deployment configuration as Code.
 This feature makes you focus on *defining* deployments.